textpattern/textpattern/sites/README.txt

 ============================================
-= B. Multi-Site with Integrated Admin Area =
+= B. Multi-site with integrated admin area =
 ============================================

 This setup method results in the more traditional Textpattern installation,